 We also thought it’d be fun to include a rubber duck, NYCDA’s pseudo-mascot, somehow in our onboarding.
 However, during our usability tests, users were unanimously thrown off by the duck and his purpose in the app.
 It was jarring for them when they got to the app because it seemed so disconnected from the onboarding, and they expected Dr. Bill to play a role throughout the app.
 Now, instead of presenting the duck as a character, he takes a more low-key role.
 We eliminated choices in the onboarding and now leads directly to the homepage, where Dr. Bill makes a second appearance to clarify our timer feature.

-Initially, when my team and I put our initial designs together, they were not exactly consistent.
-I took on the role of lead visual designer and reworked some of the designs to create a cohesive look.
-Teammate Erica took point on the game feature and nailed making simple games interactive and fun.
-We went through multiple iterations of designs, including completely overhauling our onboarding based on our usability tests results, before arriving at the final prototype.
+Initially, when my team and I put our initial designs together, they were not consistent.
+I took on the role of lead visual designer and reworked some of the designs to create a cohesive look, while another team member took point on the game feature.